 So, after we bring our filtered & revitalized water to a boil, we add the Nettles & we steep them for about an hour:

 After steeping we drain strain the Nettles & squeeze them dry, in order the get all the beneficial liquid, up to the last drop:

 Next, we add the unrefined brown sugar & stir it till it's dissolved.
-After that we add more water & when this mixture is cold enough, we add one of our Scobies & some starter liquid.
+After that we add more water & when this mixture is at room temperature, we add one of our Scobies & some starter liquid.

 Now all the fun begins.